Wanasgheo/Writeups/HackTheBox/Machines/Soccer/README.md

 ![Untitled(13)](https://github.com/Wanasgheo/Writeups/assets/111740362/11b755ed-69cf-4634-8bb8-eb8a5864f0b3)

-Instead we can only use Sqlmap by specifying the argument that we wanna pass through the request with the `--data` flag and specifying the cookie we like.
+Instead we could only use Sqlmap by specifying the argument that we want to pass through the request with the `--data` flag and specifying the cookie we like.

 ```python
 sqlmap -u "ws://soc-player.soccer.htb:9091" --data '{"id": "*"}' --threads 50 --level 5 --risk 3 --batch --dump